JackChen365/compose-table/readme.md

 Compose-table is a funny compose project to display multiple rows and columns.
 You can scroll in any direction ( vertically and horizontally)

-Since the official compose didn't support scroll in any directions.
+Since the official compose doesn't support scroll in any directions.
 We can use this model to display all kinds of data.

 ## Table of content